tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	 - Goblins try to subdue some of you
 		 - will try to subdue those without arcadias boon
 	 - Points of. interest
+ -  **Goblins watching:**
+	 - Introduce themselves, they have identified that you arent soliders, they dont like you but they think they can use you
+	 - They Task you
  - **The Ghost**
 	 - Conscious stored in library tech
 	 - Fills you in on the nature of their march